 My dear brother Dr. Khalifa Rashiduddin,

-Mother of Mahmoud (NJ) wishes that Mahmoud,s Nikah may be held now and the girl be sent to Qadian for few days stay with us.
+Currently at home, the Mother of Mahmoud (NJ) desires (in her heart) that Mahmoud’s Nikah may be held now and the girl be sent to Qadian for few days stay with us.
 Then she may return home and be sent back after she gets adult.
 In this way bilateral relationship, love and affection would further increase.
 As far I considered the issue, I do not see anything wrong with this proposal as this would give both parties the happiness of relieving of obligation of Nikah.

-Many elites in Dehli marry their children before they reach the adult age and then celebrate their traditions after the children get adult.
-Therefore, if agreed, we may be inform of a date when Mahmoud to reach to you for nikah and we may arrange cloths and jewelery for the girl.
+Many elites in Delhi marry their children before they reach the adult age and then celebrate their traditions after the children get adult.
+Therefore, if agreed, we may be inform of a date when Mahmoud to reach to you for nikah and we may arrange cloths and jewelry for the girl.

 His daughter is married to the son of MGA, Mirza Basheer-ud-Din Mahmud Ahmad, she is barely 10 years old.